-Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation
+Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation

 Investments in infrastructure – transport, irrigation, energy and information and communication technology – are crucial to achieving sustainable development and empowering communities in many countries.
-It has long been recognized that growth in productivity and incomes, and improvements in health and education outcomes require investment in infrastructure.
+It has long been recognised that growth in productivity and incomes, and improvements in health and education outcomes require investment in infrastructure.

 Manufacturing is an important driver of economic development and employment.
 At the current time, however, manufacturing value added per capita is only US$100 in the least developed countries compared to over US$4,500 in Europe and Northern America.
 Another important factor to consider is the emission of Carbon Dioxide during manufacturing processes.
 Emissions have decreased over the past decade in many countries but the pace of decline has not been even around the world.

-The building industry is producing massive amounts of waste and is consuming large amounts of natural resources and energy.
+The building industry is producing massive amounts of waste and consuming large amounts of natural resources and energy.

-The building industry is by nature site-specific, and we must aim at utilizing local industries and advance the development of sustainable products locally, in all countries.
+The building industry is by nature site-specific, and we must aim at utilising local industries and advancing the development of sustainable products locally, in all countries.
 This requires the development of both physical and digital infrastructures to promote more sustainable trade and coexistence, including much more focus on the industry’s use of local materials and resources.
 Where advanced industry is available, the focus is on the development of products that improve existing standards and raise the level on sustainability, for example by moving from a focus on no waste in production to a focus on no waste in a lifecycle perspective.
 This requires training and the development of new competences at all levels in the building industry, as well as research and prototypes to test the potential of new tools, processes and solutions.
 The resulting innovations in industry must continuously be measured against a culturally and climatically site-specific impact on sustainability.